kmlawson/history-of-history-in-east-asia/assignments.md

 ## Long Essay

-The essay for the course is worth 50% of the total coursework and has a limit of 6,000 words including footnotes.
+The essay for the course is worth 50% of the total coursework and has a limit of 5,000 words including footnotes.
 The process of composing an essay of this length is made far easier if you make steady progress throughout the semester rather than face potential panic and disappointment nearer the deadline.
 Narrow down an area of interest, read within this area of interest, isolate a few questions of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.

 Some class time in most weeks will be dedicated to discussing the essay.
 It is not uncommon for a student to change topics once or twice during the semester, as the feasibility of one topic or another is evaluated and the sources explored.
 My suggestion is that you answer two questions for yourself very early in your research: 1) Once you have a general topic or area of history you are interested in, think about what kinds of arguments or historical approaches have been applied to this area before that will serve as the starting point for your intervention?
-2) What kinds of primary sources will I have realistic access to for use in the essay unless I want to make a purely historiographical essay based exclusively on secondary materials.
+2) What kinds of primary sources will I have realistic access to for use in the essay unless I want to make a purely historiographical essay based exclusively on secondary materials?

 \pagebreak